Free vintage 1940s sweater pattern plus photo history –

 The sweater continued in popularity in to the early 1930s as the flapper look was replaced by a more sporty sophisticate girl.

-Lana Turner’s impressive screen debut sporting an eye catching Paris style beret and sweater in the 1937 film They Won’t Forget, earning her the pinup title ‘sweater girl’ by Photoplay,may have contributed to its re-emergence in popularity but by the 1940s it was once again a popular daily wear item by necessity.
+Lana Turner’s impressive screen debut sporting an eye catching Paris style beret and sweater in the 1937 film They Won’t Forget, earned her the pinup title ‘sweater girl’ by Photoplay.
+It may have contributed to its re-emergence in popularity but by the 1940s it was once again a popular daily wear item by necessity.

 Certainly in the war era of the 1940s, sweaters were a must have for women in the forces, and were seen modeled by British WAAF and ATS girls.